 The Harare Children’s Home has been providing a safe haven for many less privileged children: ones who have been left alone in the world, whose families were shattered by violence, some whose lives are changed by child abuse, others who have been abandoned or neglected.
 Each one has been given love, shelter, sustenance, education and guidance.

-It was inaugurated by the Synod of the Wesleyan Methodist Church on July 4, 1921 in response to a ‘flu’ epidemic that left a number of children orphaned.
+It was inaugurated by the Synod of the Wesleyan Methodist Church on 4 July 1921 in response to a ‘flu’ epidemic (Spanish Flu, 1918) that left a number of children orphaned.
 Its objectives are to care for children of either sex, regardless of religious denomination or nationality and to take care of their education, both religious and secular.

 It is home to up to 110 children, from infants to pre-puberty boys and girls until they find jobs.
 The Department of Social Welfare, under whose auspices it operates, selects the children placed in the organisation's care.